 The City Council is responsible for a range of functions that affect people's health and well-being.
-Some of these - such as planning, housing, social cohesion, and employment - have already been referred to in this plan.
-The City Council will use its powers and duties to improve all of these and the other wider determinants of health - environmental health, air quality, and green spaces for example - to help improve the health of local people.
+Some of these - planning, housing, social cohesion, and employment - have already been referred to in this plan.
+The City Council will use its powers to improve these and the other wider determinants of health, such as environmental health, air quality, and green spaces.

-Our ambition for our leisure services is to deliver the quality of service found in private clubs, at an affordable price.
-Over the last four years we have invested over £4 million in revamping our facilities.
+Our ambition for our leisure services is to deliver the quality of service found in many private clubs, at an affordable price.
+Over the last four years we have invested over £4 million in improving our facilities.
 These improvements have been funded from the increased income resulting from a management partnership for leisure facilities between the City Council and Fusion Lifestyle, a charitable trust.
-Over the same period we are receiving pve a quarter of a million more visits each year and are predicting 1.4 million visits this year.
-Oxford is now in the top quartile for adult activity, from being the second least active district in 2006.
-Blackbird Leys Leisure Centre, Ferry Leisure Centre, and Hinksey Outdoor Pool - Oxford's public heated outdoor pool - have all achieved a rating of 'good' from Quest, the national quality award for sport and leisure.
+Over the same period we have received a quarter of a million more visits annually and are predicting 1.4 million visits in total this year.
+Oxford is now in the top quartile for adult activity in Oxfordshire, from being the second least active area in 2006.
+Blackbird Leys Leisure

+Centre, Ferry Leisure Centre, and Hinksey Outdoor Pool - Oxford's public heated outdoor pool - have all achieved a rating of 'good' from Quest, the national quality award for sport and leisure.